chenx/PCraw/README.md

 PCraw simulates a Firefox browser that accepts cookie.
 The downloaded files are stored locally in a folder ./download/&lt;local_root&gt;.
 The value of local_root is obtained from url_root (see below).

-For each download task, at least 1 of 2 parameters below is needed:
+For each download task, at least one of two parameters below is needed:

 1) url_root.
 This can be provided using the -r switch.
 Unless the global crawl option -g or --global-crawl is specified, only files under this url will be downloaded.
 If its value is